putrinapr/Pokebattle-AR/README.md

 # Pokébattle AR

+*A Rock Paper Scissors Game with a Twist*

-A Pokémon-inspired AR card game with the Gen 1 starters as the monsters.
+A Pokémon-themed AR card game with the Gen 1 starters as the monsters.

 ## Deployment

 This repo contains the Unity project files for Pokébattle AR.
 To run the game, download and run [this APK](https://drive.google.com/open?id=1qRktudnsHJbnKq8xbAssU53WWurrirFG) on an Android phone (running minimum Android 4.1 (Jelly Bean)).
+You can download the cards used [here](https://drive.google.com/open?id=1O3MRIeSttnv2QCt8SVwPab_Rm74LclYU).

 ## Built With